urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 ## Summary

-- A Gall agent is a `door` with ten arms and a sample of `bowl:gall`.
+- A Gall agent is a door with exactly ten specific arms and a sample of `bowl:gall`.
 - Each of the ten arms handle different kinds of events - Gall calls the appropriate arm for the kind event it receives.
 - The ten arms fit roughly into five categories: